Afon Lwyd

 The river was severely affected by pollution from industry and mine discharge, and fly tipping, but during the 1980s efforts were made to improve water quality and improve fish stocks.
 To aid this, the Environment Agency Wales built a fish ladder at Pontymoile in 2010 enabling fish to ascend past the weir there.
-By late 2011 it was claimed that the river was in its cleanest state since medieval times.
+In late 2011 it was claimed that the river was in its cleanest state since medieval times.

-Historically the river has also been known as the Torfaen – meaning 'breaker of stones' – which gives some indication of the force of the river during surges.
-Although this name is no longer in use for the river, it is still in common use as the name for the local authority, Torfaen County Borough Council.
+Historically, the river has also been known as the "Torfaen" – meaning 'breaker of stones' – which gives some indication of the force of the river during surges.
+Although this name is no longer in use for the river, the name is used to the wider area, now known as Torfaen, and its local authority Torfaen County Borough Council.

 Flooding risk

-The geography of the river's location, as well as how local towns affect run off, has meant that during heavy periods of rainfall the river can quickly become a torrent and localised flash floods are not uncommon.
+The geography of the river's location, as well as how local towns affect run-off, has meant that during periods of heavy rainfall the river can quickly become a torrent and localised flash floods are not uncommon.
 The last major flood of the river occurred in the 1930s.

 Conservation projects

-Beginning in March 2010, the Friends of Afon Llwyd (FOAL) project is a partnership between Torfaen County Borough Council and two local angling clubs in Cwmbran and Pontypool aiming to improve the river as a habitat for salmon, sea trout and brown trout.
+Founded in March 2010, the Friends of Afon Llwyd (FOAL) project is a partnership between Torfaen County Borough Council and two local angling clubs in Cwmbran and Pontypool aiming to improve the river as a habitat for salmon, sea trout and brown trout.
 The Wye and Usk Foundation also received £130,000 of funding to remove invasive weeds, manage bank erosion, create fish leaps, drop weirs and improve community engagement with the river both by fishing and other means.
 Nearly £750,000 has and will be spent on improving the river.

 A major effort of the FOAL project has been to lower a weir that blocked upstream fish migration at Ty Nant Ddu, Pontypool.
 In 2008, salmon were spotted here.
 Additionally, similar efforts were made at the weir located near Cwmavon.
 To further improve fish stocks (especially salmonid) 'V' weirs were constructed to trap gravel and create suitable spawning habitats.

-Towards the river's source in Blaenavon, Conservation Volunteers and the Forgotten Landscapes Partnership carried out 're-greening' activities along the river where it runs through the Blaenavon World Heritage Site.